-These types of transaction will continue to trade on the basis of their current documentation, i.e., the 2014 Definitions will not apply to them.
+These excluded types of transaction will remain on their current documentation.
+(They will also continue to trade on the basis of their current documentation, i.e., the 2014 Definitions will not apply to them.)

-8. How will these changes apply to index and bespoke basket CDS transactions?
+10. How will these changes apply to index and bespoke basket CDS transactions?

 The Protocol will apply the changes to individual Reference Entity components of index and bespoke basket CDS transactions in the same way as for single name transactions.
-This means that transactions that have some Reference Entities that are covered by the Protocol and some Reference Entities that are excluded from the Protocol will be bifurcated, with part of the trade moving to the 2014 Definitions and part remaining on the 2003 Definitions.
+This means that transactions that have some Reference Entities that are covered by the Protocol and some Reference Entities that are excluded from the Protocol will be bifurcated, with part of the trade moving to the 2014 Definitions6 and part remaining on the 2003 Definitions.

-9. What changes are happening for sovereign Reference Entities?
+11. What changes are happening for sovereign Reference Entities?